 Classical musicians are also surprisingly subjected to fairly high noise levels on a regular basis.
 Rehearsals and performances of classical music can reach as much as 95dB.
 You might also be surprised to learn that the flute is one of the noisiest musical instruments in their line-up.

 Ok, probably not a job most people have and, fortunately, you can't imagine those pilots taking off their ear protection for a second.
 Lucky really because the safe exposure time to 97db is just 30 minutes.

-Travelling on a tube train listening to an iPod - 100dB
+Travelling on a tube train listening to music - 100dB

 Ok, so not strictly work but an important part of getting there.
 Travelling on the Tube listening to your media player is something that thousands of Londoners do every day, twice a day.
 What they don't realise is that most of them are doing permanent damage to their hearing.
 The noise of the tube is high enough but, in order to listen clearly to your music, you need to pump it up even higher on your player.
 At 100db, the safe exposure is just 15 minutes.
 So, if you're taking a Tube journey longer than that, it's time to invest in some noise isolating or cancelling headphones.

 It's a great way to earn cash throughout the year but do it day in day out and you'd better be wearing ear protection.
 A power mower - one which you'd probably be using if this was your line of work - comes in at a hefty 107db sound level.
 Your ears can stand about 4 minutes of that before the damage kicks in.
 The moral?
 If you can afford a power mower, don't scrimp on the ear plugs.